 Linapacan is a beautiful area off the beaten path and about half way between El Nido and Coron.
-The easiest and least expensive way to get here is by Jessabel ferry (details below).
-A big safe banca boat with capacity for 80 people, but they do not make a regular stop in our harbour, so you need to contact me so I can arrange for them to stop in the ocean and transfer you to a smaller local boat which can take you either to my island or to San Miguel (or elsewhere locally).
-1000p to get you to Linapacan and then another 500p/pax for a boat to transfer you locally.
+The easiest and least expensive way to get here is by Jessabel and Bunso ferries (details below).
+Big safe banca boats with capacity for 80 people, but they do not make a regular stop in our harbour, so you need to contact the new manager at Arnold Cabiguen <[email protected]> so he can arrange for them to stop in the ocean and transfer you to a smaller local boat which can take you either to my island or to San Miguel (or elsewhere locally).
+1000p each to get you to Linapacan and then another 1000p for the small boat to transfer you locally.

 A second option is to take the Marfye’s ferry from San Fernando, a small town about one hour van ride east of El Nido.
 There is another ferry called Lara running every Monday, Wednesday and Friday between San Fernando and San Miguel in Linapacan, contact Sir Rruel Llado at +63 939 925 6218 for reservations.
 For other options you can contact Dory at +63 920 954 8991.